Do you think that healthy food is boring? Not very interesting? Or even bland?

 'OK', I thought, perhaps we will bake it later.
 'That's fine, I have all the ingredients' went through my mind as we were putting away all the cucumbers, salads and strangely sounding types of milk.

 I think you have probably guessed it by now, it wasn't the computer gremlins that amended the shopping order, nor it was the forgetful Sainsburys staff picking the order, the plan WAS not to have any bread!!!

 But by the time I got my head around the brutal reality of not having any bread for the next 4 days, lunch was being served with something resembling ryvita.
 Only it was not ryvita, it was the best crispbread ever!

-Once back at home, I baked a few batches and the following recipe is my favourite one so far.
+That is why, once back at home, I baked a few batches of my own crispbread and the following recipe is my favourite one so far.
 And what's best, this recipe is really quick, in fact it takes longer to bake than it takes to prepare the dough.

 P.S.
 Just in case you don't actually know how to use this fabulous alternative to bread, it's great with salad, cottage cheese or just on its own.
 In fact, you will probably just eat it straight from the baking tray!
 It keeps extremely well, in air tight container for up to a month.

 Crispbread Recipe with Seeds

 450 g of mixed seeds (sesame, pumpkin, sunflower, linseed or any others that you fancy)